tigera-solutions/install-calico-for-windows/cluster/azure/README.md

   chmod +x helper-prep-master-node.sh
   ./helper-prep-master-node.sh
   ```

+  >The script will output the `kubeadm init` command that can be used to initialize k8s cluster.
+Once the master node is initialized, join remaining Linux worker node(s).
+Then [install `Calico CNI`](../../README.md#install-and-configure-calico) before moving onto the next step to configure Windows hosts.

 - copy private SSH key into `$HOME` directory on Windows host.
 Make sure to use the matching private key pair for the public key you provided to `provision-cluster.sh` script.